With GOD ALL Things are possible!

 Sharon K. Bennett

-I'm an author who recently penned a civil rights biography in the publishing stages.
+I'm an author who recently penned a biography of a civil rights leader.
 Growing up in the 1960s as a person of color proved to be emotional and, at times, turbulent as the daughter of Rev. Dr. L.E.
-Bennett because he took the selfless step forward to integrate the significant telecommunications company of Southwestern Bell/AT&T. The pressures that a civil rights activist endured also affected his family.
+Bennett because he took the selfless step forward to integrate the significant telecommunications company of Southwestern Bell/AT&T. The pressures endured from that civil rights movement and by that leader also affected his family.

 A Book, Tea, and Me!